reactioncommerce/docs/guides/storefront-guide.md

 > At the end of a checkout flow, your goal is to place a valid order using the `placeOrder` GraphQL mutation.
 This can be done without ever even having a cart!
 The cart exists as an in-progress or potential order and nothing more.
 After you create the order, you delete the related cart.

 So as you collect information during checkout, you must decide where to store it until the order is placed.
 Some information can be stored on the cart by mutating it.
 Some you may want to store in `localStorage` or a cookie.
 Other sensitive information you may want to store only in memory and have the shopper re-enter it if they refresh or navigate away.
 Some related data you may even store directly in custom or third-party systems using their own APIs.
-As long as you can gather all the necessary information when it's time to call `placeOrder` in your UI client code, Reaction does not care where it comes from.
+As long as you can gather all the necessary information when it's time to call `placeOrder` in your UI client code, MOC does not care where it comes from.

 In the following sections, we'll assume that you have an anonymous cart with some items in it and the user has clicked a "Checkout" button somewhere in the UI.
 You navigate to a checkout page, on which you will implement all of these checkout steps.